Asset Policies | PRA Pathfinder

 MacroPurpose

-%JUMP_ITEM.COLLECTION.NAME%The name of the Jump Group the Jump Item is associated with.
+%JUMP_ITEM.COLLECTION.NAME%The name of the Asset Group the Asset is associated with.

-%JUMP_ITEM.TAG%The tag value as configured on the Jump Item.
+%JUMP_ITEM.TAG%The tag value as configured on the Asset.

-%JUMP_ITEM.FQDN%The fully qualified domain name of the Jump Item.
+%JUMP_ITEM.FQDN%The fully qualified domain name of the Asset.
 This is supported only for Jump Clients.

 Email approval template